-The setting for the proposed project is for Georgia Connections Academy Middle School.
+The setting for the proposed project is Georgia Connections Academy Middle School.
 Georgia Connections Academy (GACA) is a Public Charter Virtual School.
 As of the 2018-2019 school year, it is divided into two organizational units; Middle School and High School.
 GACA was founded in 2011 as a K-8 school and in 2012 expanded to include the high school grade bands.
 Due to low academic performance, GACA closed its elementary school grade bands at the end of the 2017-2018 school year.
 The Georgia Department of Education approves GACA’s charter and students attending GACA must have a Georgia residency.
 It is accredited by the Southern Association of Colleges & Schools Council on Accreditation and School Improvement.
 GACA’s students interact with the Connexus LMS for instructional content and assessments via their personal computers or other electronic devices.
 The students interact with their teachers during weekly synchronous sessions, lesson recordings, telephone, and occasional in-person sessions.
 The approximately 4,000 students attending GACA come from a variety of socio-economic backgrounds.
 It is 51% White, 35% Black, 7% Hispanic, 5% Multi-racial and 2% Asian/Pacific Islander.
 If our students were in a traditional brick and mortar school 44% of the students would receive free or reduced lunch.
 As a result, the school receives Title I funds.
-For the 2016-2017 year “its middle school student’s academic growth is higher than 15% of middle schools in the state.
-82% of its 8th grade students are reading at or above the grade level target.”
-GACA’s student mobility rate is 40%.”
-The Governor’s Office of Student Achievement applied the school letter grade of D to Georgia Connections Academy for 2017.
-The school has not earned grade higher than D from 2013 – 2017.
-IB, etc.), Use citation for demographic information.
-Data provided by the Governor’s Office of Student Achievement.
+The Governor’s Office of Student Achievement (GOSA) states that for the 2016-2017 school year GACA’s middle school student’s academic growth is higher than 15% of middle schools in the state and 82% of its 8th grade students are reading at or above the grade level target (GOSA 2018).
+GACA’s student mobility rate is 40% (GOSA, 2018) and the Governor’s Office of Student Achievement applied the school letter grade of D to Georgia Connections Academy for 2017.
+The school has not earned grade higher than D from 2013 – 2017 (GOSA, 2018).

 The district is led by the Executive Director who is the direct liaison with the school board.
 During the 2017-2018 school year the middle school was headed by a principal who was supported by several Master Teachers.
 These Master Teachers support the principal in lieu of assistant principals.
 Position title include grade level chairs, testing coordinator, professional development coordinator.
 These Master Teachers also serve as general education or special education teachers with a homeroom and regular course load.
 There are two counselors that serve 7th and 8th grade and split service to 6th grade students A-M and N-Z. There are four special education teachers who serve grade levels 6th, 7th, and 8th grades for Math, Science, Social Studies or Language Arts area.
 Each grade level is divided into two teams.
-The teams alternate years serving IEP and 504 student populations and the special education teachers serve on the IEP teams with the general education teachers.
-The employees also include shared administrative staff, Spanish, art, and physical education teachers.
+Teams alternate years serving IEP and 504 student populations and the special education teachers serve on the IEP teams with the general education teachers.
+The employees also include shared administrative staff, Spanish, art, educational technology and physical education teachers.